 Step back in time at Allerford Museum

 Relaxed and informal, Allerford Museum is situated a mile east of Porlock in the small hamlet of Allerford.
-Also known as the West Somerset Rural Life Museum, here you will find a collection of memorabilia and ancient artefacts that to give you a sense of rural life in years gone by.
+Here you will find a collection of memorabilia and ancient artefacts that give you a sense of rural life in years gone by.

 Porlock Bay stretches between Hurlstone Point and Porlock Weir and includes the beach, ridge and salt marsh (see below).
-This huge shingle curve sits between the Bristol channel and farmland of the vale.
-The River Horner runs down from the village of Bossington, seemingly disappearing as it seeps through the shingle to reach the sea.
-The best place to access the beach is the National Trust car park in Bossington village, only half a mile from the beach itself.
+This long shingle curve bay sits between the Bristol Channel and farmland of the vale.
+The River Horner runs down from the village of Bossington, seemingly disappearing as it seeps through the shingle to reach the sea… The best place to access the beach from is the Bossington National Trust car park, only half a mile from the beach itself.

 Walk along Porlock Ridge and Salt Marsh

-Porlock Salt Marsh is a biological site of Site of Special Scientific Interest, for its active geomorphological features.
-A shingle ridge was formed naturally over thousands of years, which formed a barrier between the sea and the flat lowlands behind it.
-The geographical balance of factors maintaining the ridge eventually evolved to leave the ridge vulnerable, finally resulting in a catastrophic breach in a storm of October 1996.
-There is now an expanse of tidal saltwater marsh, supporting varied unusual bird and plant species!
+Porlock Salt Marsh is a biological site of Site of Special Scientific Interest for its active geomorphological features.
+The shingle ridge was formed naturally over thousands of years, which created a barrier between the sea and the flat lowlands behind it.
+However, the geographical balance of factors maintaining the ridge eventually evolved, leaving the ridge vulnerable.
+Because of this, there was a catastrophic breach during a storm in October 1996.
+This led to the expanse of tidal saltwater marsh which exists there now, supporting various unusual bird and plant species!
 Quite a fascinating ecological journey really… Guided nature walks & talks on it all held frequently.
 Ask at the tourism office in Porlock or enquire with the Exmoor Society online.

 Travelling west through the village, you will find your way to Porlock Hill.
 Infamously steep, this twisting road climbs at a gradient approaching 1:4 at times.
-As the steepest A-road in the UK, the road attracts various athletes from cyclists to runners, looking for a challenge that really gets the muscles burning, this may be for you!
-The road climbs over 220 meters in just under a mile, winding from the village up to the idyllic open moor above.
+As the steepest A-road in the UK, it attracts all sorts of athletes, from cyclists to runners.
+So if you’re looking for a challenge that really gets the muscles burning, this may be for you!
+The road climbs over 220 meters in just under a mile, winding up from the village to the idyllic open moors above.